beyondelastic/gitops-tkgs/README.md

 argocd login x.x.x.x
 argocd account update-password

-Add the Supervisor cluster to your ArgoCD instance:
+## Add the Supervisor cluster to ArgoCD

 1. Logon to your Supervisor Cluster as administrator and create a service account in a vSphere Namespace (argocd system-namespace) kubectl create serviceaccount argocd-sa -n ese